-US Open, Massu, Mladenovic: 10 questions about Dominic Thiem (but never had time to find out), updated after Bastad quarter-finals
+US Open, Massu, Austrian: 12 questions about Dominic Thiem (but never had time to find out), updated after Bastad quarter-finals

 After three near misses, Dominic Thiem won his first Grand Slam title at the 2020 US Open.
-Here are the answers to the 10 questions you may ask yourself about him
+Here are the answers to some questions you may ask yourself about him